junxit/us-congress-code/title-04/chapter-1/sec-1.md

 ## Notes

+### Short Title of 2017 Amendment

+Pub.
+L. 115–15, § 1, Mar.
+28, 2017, 131 Stat.
+79, provided that: “This Act [amending section 6 of this title] may be cited as the ‘Vietnam War Veterans Recognition Act of 2017’.”

 ### Short Title of 2009 Amendment

 Pub.
 L. 111–41, § 1, July 27, 2009, 123 Stat.
 1962, provided that: “This Act [amending section 6 of this title] may be cited as the ‘Korean War Veterans Recognition Act’.”